ActuallyLinkhe/actuallylinkhe.github.io/README.md

 # lnkstudios.art

-simple website that is not very well coded and probably has a bunch of unnecessary stuff that i made because i couldn't think of any other way of doing it. my first genuine html+css project
+simple website that is not very well coded and probably has a bunch of unnecessary stuff and unoptimized af code that i made because i couldn't think of any other way of doing it. my first genuine html+css project